AddressFinder/addressfinder-salesforce/README.md

-# AddressFinder for Salesforce
+# AddressFinder plugin for Salesforce

-## What is the AddressFinder for Salesforce script?

-Enables Salesforce developers to implement autocompletion of New Zealand and Australian Addresses in custom VisualForce pages.
+Enables Salesforce developers to add autocomplete capability for Australian and New Zealand addresses.

 ![Alt Text](assets/salesforce-au.gif)

-The AddressFinder for Salesforce script provides the following features:
+The AddressFinder plugin for Salesforce provides the following features:
 - Address autocompletion for New Zealand and Australian Addresses
-- Customisability for integration with custom Salesforce pages
+- Ability to customise the integration on Salesforce pages

 ## Install Instructions